intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 5.1 Understanding available resources

 You are now logged in to machine called login-2 (headnode).
 You cannot run compute jobs here.
-You need to run compute jobs on a powerful server.
+You need to run compute jobs on a powerful compute node server.

-Some nodes can run Quartus, OpenCL emulation and compile and HLS compile and compile.
-The nodes change over time as we grow server capacity.
+Some nodes can run Quartus, OpenCL emulation and compile and HLS emulation, simulation and compile.
+The node capacity grows with additional servers periodically added.

 Some nodes can connect to machines with the above capabilities and also are directly connected to Arria 10 and Stratix 10 PAC cards.

 There are a series of detailed Linux commands shown below should you want know the intricate details of how to connect to available compute nodes.
-We also offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
+To facilitate connectivity without understanding some of the details on the Linux OS, we offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
 Add this script to your .bashrc login script with the following command added to your script:

 if [ -f /data/intel_fpga/devcloudLoginToolSetup.sh ]; then
     source /data/intel_fpga/devcloudLoginToolSetup.sh